telerik/blazor-docs/common-features/loading-sign.md

 position: 2
 ---

-# Loading Sign

-Many times a component loads or saves data and that can take some time.
-To show your users the app is working, and to prevent them from performing the same action multiple times, the Telerik Blazor components can show a busy indicator while such an operation is under way.

-The Telerik components use the Telerik [Loader]({%slug loader-overview%}) and [LoaderContainer]({%slug loadercontainer-overview%}) components internally to match the theme and design.

-There are three patterns for showing a loading indicator:

 * Some components add a large busy indicator that covers the entire data portion of the comopnent when they detect a slow-running `async` **data operation** (when it takes more than 600ms).
 For example, when the user inserts a record in the grid and the data service operation takes longer than that, there will be a loading indicator over the grid.

 * Some components and scenarios show placeholder items until the actual items are fetched/rendered.
 For example, virtualized rows in a grid, or dropdowns while being filtered.
 At the moment, these placeholders do not have any delay and show up immediately.